tailor your degree to what's important to you

 - ENVIRON 528SA: Community-Based Marine Conservation in the Gulf of California: typically taught in the spring semester through the Duke University Marine Lab

-- ENVIRON 795: Practicum in Community Engagement in the Environmental Field: typically taught in the spring semester; prerequisite course: ENVIRON 755 (fall course).
+- ENVIRON 795: Practicum in Community-Based Environmental Management: typically taught in the spring semester; prerequisite course: ENVIRON 755 (fall).

 - ENVIRON 869: Environmental Law and Policy Clinic: typically taught fall and spring semesters